 How can I update my directorship information?

-If a director's information is not correct, you need to make changes.
-We have lifted the restriction on the date range you can enter for the directorship start date.
-This way, you can enter the exact date the directorship started for an employee, even if it was earlier than when you started using Xero.
+If a director's information isn't correct, you need to update them.
+We've lifted the restriction on the date range you can enter for the directorship start date.
+So you can enter the exact date the directorship started for an employee, even if it was earlier than when you started using Xero.

 Here's what you'll need to do: